hl748/README-Generator/README.md

 # README Generator

 ## Description
-This application is for developers that want to quickly create a good README file.
-When the user is in the folder of this application and runs "node index.js", the application prompts the user with a series of questions related to their project in the command line.
-Then, the application generates a README file in markdown using the answers that were provided by the user.
+This application is for developers that want to quickly create an excellent README file.
+When the user is in the folder of this application and runs using "node index.js", the application prompts the user with a series of questions related to their project in the command line.
+The application generates a README file in markdown using the provided answers.

-1. Run "node index.js" while in the folder of the application in command line.
+1. Run with "node index.js" in the application in command line.

 ![Screenshot1](screenshot1.jpg)